OPEN CALL #2 - APPLICANTS (CLOSED!)

 UCU-CH2: Open-Source Tilted Rotor Drone System

 Challenge: To develop and deploy an AWS-based system for uploading raw images, processing them into orthomosaics, and integrating with a third-party microservice for data storage and further analysis.
-The system will include APIs for image upload, processing options, and data download, supporting radiometric calibration images, multiple data outputs, and connection with an FMIS.
+The system will include APIs for image upload, processing options, and data download, supporting radiometric calibration images, multiple data outputs, and connection with Management Information Systems.

-CS1-CH1: ML for Disease Detection in Mediterranean crops
+CS1-CH1: ML for based Disease Detection in Mediterranean Crops

 Challenge: To explore innovative applications of machine learning (ML) for disease detection on plants and crops, primarily focusing on orange trees and potatoes.
 Analyse large datasets to identify patterns, predict outbreaks, and enhance diagnostic accuracy to improve crop health and agricultural sustainability.